rohit46666/Rohit-Chaudhary.github.io/index.md

 ## Representation Learning: A Review and New Perspectives outlines
 The paper  motivation is threefold:
-- Bulleted
+ -Right objectives to learn good representations,
- Right objectives to learn good representations, hHw do we compute these representations,
+ -how do we compute these representations,
- What is the connection between representation learning, density estimation, and manifold learning Markdown is a lightweight and easy-to-use syntax for styling your writing.
+ -What is the connection between representation learning, density estimation, and manifold learning Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown